can-lehmann/owlkettle/docs/internals.md

 ```

 Note that this hook is not run initially, so when the widget is first being built these changes are likely not applied yet.
 Look at the `build` hook if you need that behaviour, or `property` hook if you need both.

+Also note that we checked if the `Widget.hasText` value is true before assigning values to that field.
+This check is useful as widgets may disable their field, in which case their updates should not be propagated back to the `WidgetState`.

 ### **Property Hook**
 `property` hooks run every time the hook-field changed its value during either the update or build phases.
 They are called by the default `build` and `update` field hooks near the end of their runtime and exist mostly for convenience.
 If you want to have the same additional behaviour during build and update phases, you can define a `property` hook instead of a `build` and `update` hook.